 I’ll tell you about a crazy true story here.

 You love Marketing and want to pursue it during your MBA.
-But what would you answer if you were asked ‘What is Marketing?’.
+But what would you answer if you were asked ‘What is Marketing?’, “Why Marketing?”?
+This might be the question; whose answer makes or breaks your chance to crack the MBA Admission Interview.

 The saddest part is aspirants eager to pursue marketing can’t even define it.